imafish/ddson/plan.md

 ## Problems

 1. [ ] Sometimes server stuck, with 1 unfinished subtask
-2. [ ] Should be able to cache downloaded tasks.
-3. [ ] Should handle client abort.
+2. [ ] Should handle client abort.
-4. [ ] Should check if user is running daemon
+3. [ ] Should check if user is running daemon
-5. [ ] Should calculate speed accurately
+4. [ ] Should calculate speed accurately
-6. [ ] Should return how many active agents ??
-7. [ ] Should return status of current status -- size of queue, total download size, current speed, estimated wait time.
+5. [ ] Should return status of current status -- size of queue, total download size, current speed, estimated wait time.

 ## Dev plan